lsst-sqre/qa-database/README.md

 ## Introduction

-  SQuaRE is designing a QA database to store summary information and QA metrics,  to be used in the context of the verification datasets.
+  SQuaRE is designing a QA database to store summary information and QA metrics to be used in the context of the verification datasets.
 The current schema supports single visit processing and eventually  will be extended to co-add processing.

   There are three sets of tables, for QA summary information, metrics and for process execution.